Choosing a Focal Length for Portrait Photography

 100-150mm (154mm) / David Bode

 The big changes here are partially due to the way that Rachel turned her head for this shot.
 She slightly turned to expose the side of her face against one of the softboxes.
-So you can see a really flat section of on the right side of her face (your left), and this is actually where compression isn’t so helpful because there’s no shading there and it makes her face look unnaturally wide because of the lack of light falloff—there’s no shading or dimension there.
+So you can see a really flat section of light on the right side of her face (your left), and this is actually where compression isn’t so helpful because there’s no shading there and it makes her face look unnaturally wide because of the lack of light falloff—there’s no shading or dimension there.
 When you take something that’s flat and you compress it, it looks even flatter, so in this instance it’s making Rachel’s face look wider.

 200mm